altsoph/ConwayTree/README.md

 ----------
 ### Video recording
 The frame saving mode could be activated using the special run parameter `save_frames` (it must be the last parameter in any case).
 In the frame saving mode ConwayTree creates (if necessary) folder `frames` and saves each frame it produces during the run, one by one.
 This mode was made especially for making video movies of evolving Life structures.
+Each frame file uses the JPG format and has a name like "frame_XXXXXXXX.jpg", where XXXXXXXX is the number of the given frame.
 However, assembling the movie from separate frames is up to you.
 As for me, I used the [rtJPG2Video](http://orbisvitae.com/software/rtjpg2video/) utility under Windows OS.
 On Mac and Linux you can try [ffmpeg](http://ffmpeg.org/) or MEncoder (part of [MPlayer project](http://www.mplayerhq.hu/design7/dload.html)).

 ### Texture alteration
+By default, the blocks forming the Conway Life tree are covered with one of the two prepackaged textures.
-Two default sets provided with code, and one of them demonstrates the transparency trick.
-Just replace the `texture.png` file by the `texture.png_transparent` file to take a look on it.
-You can also play and change the textures file by yourself.
+`texture.png` is the solid one, while `texture.png_transparent` demonstrates the transparency trick.
+Just replace the `texture.png` with the `texture.png_transparent` file to take a look on it.
+You can also play and change the file with textures by yourself.

 Known troubles
 --------------
 * Some troubles are known on Mac with the default version of the pyglet library -- check the 'Installation' section for the solution.
-* Some glitches are possible with visualization of huge structures with a huge number of cells.
-The reason is in the original Michael Fogleman's queue processing routine -- it rejects tail of queue whenever the desired FPS is lost.
-If you really need to make glitch-free rendering (for movie capturing, for example), you could find the `self.model.process_queue()` call placed in the `Window.update()` method and replace it by `self.model.process_entire_queue()`.
-This will give you the glitch-free but very creeping version.
+* Some glitches are possible while visualizing huge structures with many living cells.
+The reason for that is the way the original Michael Fogleman's queue processing routine works: it rejects tail of queue whenever the desired FPS is lost.
+If you really need glitch-free rendering (for movie capturing, for example), you could replace the `self.model.process_queue()` in the `Window.update()` method with `self.model.process_entire_queue()`.
+It should remove the glitches, at a cost of significant slow-down.

 Credits
 -------